vircadia/vircadia-native-core/BUILD_WIN.md

 Download the file named win64-x64 Installer from the [CMake Website](https://cmake.org/download/).
 You can access the installer on this [3.9 Version page](https://cmake.org/files/v3.9/).
 During installation, make sure to check "Add CMake to system PATH for all users" when prompted.

 ### Step 3.
 Create VCPKG environment variable
-In the next step you will be using CMake to build hifi, but first it is recommended that you create an environment variable linked to a directory somewhere on your machine you have control over.
-The directory will hold all temporary files and, in the event of a failed build, will ensure that any dependencies  that generated prior to the failure will not need to be generated again.
+In the next step, you will use CMake to build High Fidelity.
+By default, the CMake process builds dependency files in Windows' `%TEMP%` directory, which is periodically cleared by the operating system.
+To prevent you from having to re-build the dependencies in the event that Windows clears that directory, we recommend that you create a `HIFI_VCPKG_BASE` environment variable linked to a directory somewhere on your machine.
+That directory will contain all dependency files until you manually remove them.

 To create this variable:
 * Naviagte to 'Edit the System Environment Variables' Through the start menu.